FivoA/JavaRayTracing/README.md

 # Static Ray-Tracer in Java from Scratch

-*a static ray tracer made in java from "scratch"*
+*a static cpu side ray tracer made in java from "scratch"*

 <!-- ABOUT THE PROJECT -->